rdmpage/pid-demonstrator/README.md

 ### Make identifier discoverable within web page for item

 The web page for an entity should include the persistent identifier in a machine readable way.
-For example, academic publishers typically include the DOI for an article in a ```meta``` tag.
+For example, academic publishers typically include the DOI for an article in a ```meta``` tag (see also Twitter thread https://twitter.com/rdmpage/status/1273274118293553155 )

 1. Include persistent identifier in HEAD of web page
 1. Use standard tag, e.g. canonical link, og:url, etc.